Skip to product information

 My soul escapes its coffin—breaking free from its cage,

-clinging to an angel’s wings from the sky.
+clinging to an angel’s wings high in the sky.

 Turning back,

-I see a body laid in soil and water,
+I see myself—my body laid in soil and water,

 faces heavy with sorrow—

-bodies burdened with a coffin of impossible wood,
+upon their shoulders, a coffin of impossible wood.

-Those who bear me now will walk this road at dawn,
+Those who bear me now will walk this path at dawn,

-all shall follow in its quiet, unbreakable rhythm.
+all will follow in its quiet, unbreakable rhythm.

 My companions, bearing my coffin—